peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-07 Ready To Run.md

 	- Arthur goes underneath and his chanting stops, and [[Lore/Goathead\|Goathead's]] smile returns
 - [[Party/Oz\|Oz]] casts Cure Wounds on Roy, who then casts Mass Healing Word on the party and pulls Arthur out of the muck
 - [[NPC/Captain Janken\|Janken]] yells for him to keep the boy chanting and get him closer
-- Hymn asks who wants a blessing, turns Sniff and Mabel down, then casts Misty Step to appear next to Oz
+- [[Party/Hymn\|Hymn]] asks who wants a blessing, turns Sniff and Mabel down, then casts Misty Step to appear next to Oz
 	- They ask her if she wants a new god and she says, "Can't be worst than the last one"
 	- Hymn tells her to get on her knees, pretends to poke out her eyes, then puts their giant hand on her forehead and starts performing a ritual as they bleed on her
 - [[Party/Sniff\|Sniff]] dives under the black substance to find Arthur's book